moonbitlang/moonbit-docs/next/language/methods.md

 MoonBit supports runtime polymorphism via trait objects.
-If `t` is of type `T`, which implements trait `I`, one can pack the methods of `T` that implements `I`, together with `t`, into a runtime object via `t as I`.
+If `t` is of type `T`, which implements trait `I`, one can pack the methods of `T` that implements `I`, together with `t`, into a runtime object via `t as &I`.
 Trait object erases the concrete type of a value, so objects created from different concrete types can be put in the same data structure and handled uniformly: